BenMorel/smartdump/README.md

 What if you could import every single foreign row your data depends on as well, and nothing more?
 This tool does just that.

-Let's say you want to dump just the `order_items` table below:
+Let's say you want to dump the `order_items` table below:

 <img src="https://raw.githubusercontent.com/BenMorel/smartdump/master/diagram.png" alt="">